AI Policy Tracker

 Large-Load Data Center Accountability

 The regulation-first answer to Colorado's AI infrastructure boom.
-SB 102 requires any new data center drawing more than 30 megawatts to achieve 100% renewable energy (solar, wind, geothermal, biomass, or limited small hydro) by January 1, 2031.
+SB 102 requires any new data center drawing more than 30 megawatts to achieve 100% hourly-matched renewable energy (solar, wind, geothermal, biomass, or limited small hydro) by January 1, 2031.
 It prohibits utilities from offering discounted "economic development rates" to large-load facilities and requires operators to prove their addition to the grid won't degrade service reliability or push up greenhouse gas emissions for existing customers.
-Supporters outnumbered opponents nearly four to one during the Senate committee hearing.
-The competing bill, HB 1030, takes the opposite approach — offering 20-year tax breaks to attract data centers with far looser energy requirements.
+Supporters outnumbered opponents nearly four to one during the six-hour March 18 Senate Transportation & Energy hearing, after which the committee laid the bill over unamended — with sponsor Sen. Kipp citing an unresolved fiscal note and active amendment negotiations as the reason to pause.
+The competing bill, HB 1030, takes the opposite approach — offering 20-year tax breaks to attract $250M+ facilities with far looser energy requirements (including nuclear as eligible "clean energy").
+Final fate: SB 102 was never revived after the March 18 lay-over — no amendments filed, no rescheduled hearing, no Senate floor vote.
+HB 1030 was killed by its own sponsor on May 7 (postponed indefinitely 11-2).
+Both data-center bills are dead at sine die.
+The cost-allocation fight has shifted to the Colorado PUC, where Xcel's April 2 Large Load Tariff filing has hearings scheduled May 19 and June 16; the PUC is now the de facto state policy venue for grid-cost rules.
+Expect both legislative approaches to return in some form in the 2027 session.

 Prevents utilities from subsidizing grid upgrades for data centers with ratepayer dollars.
 Requires new facilities to bring additional renewable energy online rather than consuming existing supply, and mandates demand response programs to protect grid reliability during peak loads.